rdash99/rethinkdb/README.md

 A [Dart 2](http://www.dartlang.org) and [Flutter](https://flutter.io) driver for [RethinkDB v2.3](http://www.rethinkdb.com).

-This is a fork of [RethinkDB Dart](https://pub.dartlang.org/packages/rethinkdb_dart), that was created to maintain [RethinkDB Driver](https://pub.dartlang.org/packages/rethinkdb_driver), that was created to update the driver to Dart 2 and Flutter.
+This is a fork of [RethinkDB Dart](https://pub.dartlang.org/packages/rethinkdb_dart), that was created to maintain the [RethinkDB Driver](https://pub.dartlang.org/packages/rethinkdb_driver), that was created to update the original driver to Dart 2 and Flutter.

 Getting Started: